governify/governify-web/content/quickstart/auditing-agile.md

 Bluejay can audit one team, multiples teams or an entire company having diferent *Team Practices*.

 You can deploy Bluejay in 10 minutes.
 ___
 ### Deploying Bluejay
+This guide deploys bluejay with the docker ecosystem and serve it by means of an nginx proxy.

 #### Prerequisites
-- Linux server with Docker and Git installed on it.
-(This guide uses the port 80 and 443 of the server deploying a nginx with Docker)
+- Linux server with the following installed packages:
+   - docker
+   - docker-compose
 - A domain with the ability to modify DNS records.
+- Ports 80, 443 open on the server.

 #### Infrastructure setup
 1. Create the following DNS A records, pointing to your server IP.
 - ui.bluejay.*[YourDomain]*